 There are over 30 international schools registered with the Ministry of Education.
 These schools are located in the federal territories of Kuala Lumpur and Labuan, and in the states of Selangor, Johor, Kedah, Kelantan, Melaka, Negeri Sembilan, Pahang, Penang, Perak, Sabah and Sarawak.

 They include American- and British-style international schools as well as French, German, Japanese and Taiwanese schools that have facilities for pre-school to college education.

 Life in Malaysia is an adventure.
 The year-long warm and sunny climate offers an unsurpassed lifestyle, especially for people who love the outdoors.
 Families can spend many an exciting weekend at Malaysia's national parks with their magnificent rivers and mountains.
 Or fly to one of the many island retreats for snorkelling and scuba diving.
 Or drive for a game of golf in a cool hill resort.

 For people who prefer to be indoors, they can shop-until-they-drop in ultra-modern shopping complexes that offer the latest in designer fashions, leather goods and electronic items at very competitive prices.

 With the wide range of foodstuffs and consumer products available in the supermarkets and departmental stores, expatriate will find Malaysia a home-away-from-home.
-Establishments in Malaysia cater for every taste and budget and range from shopping malls to hypermarkets to specialty stores.
+Establishments in Malaysia cater for every taste and budget and range from shopping malls to hypermarkets to specialty stores and factory outlets.
 A novelty for expatriates is the pasar malam or night market where hawker stalls sell almost anything - from fresh fruits and vegetables to clothing and shoes.